shanghai-lectures/shanghai-lectures.github.io/_pages/2023Program.md

 ---
-title: "Lecture Programme 2023"
+title: "Lecture Programme"
 layout: single
 excerpt: "The lecture programme for the ShanghAI Lectures 2023"
-permalink: /programme/
+permalink: /2023Program/
 ---

 ### The Lecture Programme of the 2023 Edition